Celebrating 3 years serving Tampa Bay. New customers get $25 off your first detail.

 Teak Restoration FAQs

-Teak restoration runs $300 to $800+ depending on teak surface area, condition, and finishing choice.
+Teak restoration pricing runs $300 to $800+Teak restoration runs $300 to $800+ depending on teak surface area, condition, and finishing choice.
 Large teak decks with heavy weathering sit at the high end.

 Call Us Today For Boat Detailing Clearwater, FL